donaldp/formidablejs-vercel-example/README.md

 `VERCEL_TOKEN` - to your Vercel token

+#### Formidable Environment Variables

+You will need to add the following environment variables to your Github project:

+`APP_NAME` - the name of your application, .e.g. `Formidable Example`.

+`APP_ENV` - the environment of your application, .e.g. `development`.

+`APP_KEY` - the key of your application, run `craftsman key` to generate one.

+`APP_DEBUG` - set to `true` to enable debug mode.
+Debug mode is disabled by default.

+`APP_URL` - the url of your application, .e.g. `https://formidablejs-vercel-example.vercel.app`.
+You can skip this if you don't know your application url.

 ### Deploying

 Assuming your default branch is `dev`, your application should now be deployed to Vercel.